Majoring in History

 You’ll investigate the diversity of the global historical experience, from the transformation of Eastern Europe to developments in contemporary China or Africa.
 You’ll explore movements shaping contemporary society, from the evolution of modern America to revolutions in modern science and technology.

-The faculty in this program are dedicated historians — and are highly involved in the community as writers and political commentators.
+The faculty in this program are dedicated historians — and are involved in the community as writers and political commentators.

-Many students choose to complete a History major in conjunction with the Childhood Education program, as this program requires the completion of a liberal arts major.
+Many students complete a History major in conjunction with the Childhood Education program.
 The broad civilization courses, from American Civilization and Western Civilization to Asian Civilization, especially complement the needs of future teachers.

 A History major is also a natural complement to the Health Sciences.
 Classes such as The History of Medicine are especially popular among students in the health professions.

 History is available as an 18-credit minor.
 The minor provides an introduction to history as a way to understand human development and a sampling of historical experiences in selected regions and time periods.